 Beyond this, they discovered the brand was perceived as a winter clothing line company.
 This led to advertising and merchandising that promoted the stores as an all-season outdoor fashion retailer.

 The result of the new customer understanding resulted in a 13% jump in 2014 sales, with a dramatically increased profit margin.

 How can you gain deep customer insights for your business?

 What you really need to understand are their values, use cases (how they plan to use the product), and the deep motives and meanings of their purchase.

 How can you gain a deep insight into your customer’s mind?
 The key is to ask tough questions.
 The real answers lie beyond superficial responses to questions like basic demographics (e.g. gender, age, income, etc.), and the features they were seeking to buy.
 What you really need to understand are their values, use cases (how they plan to use the product), and the deep motives and meanings of their purchase.

 Here are some categories of questions that Timberland could have used to gain this customer insight:

-- Their day part activities engaged in proactively, and incidentally (e.g. Describe your morning vs. afternoon routine?
+- Their day part activities, engaged both proactively and incidentally (e.g., Describe your morning vs. afternoon routine?
 Weekend morning routine?)

-By understanding the deep values, emotions, meanings, motives, and use cases of your customer you will be able to tailor your offering to deliver on these critical elements.
+By understanding your customer’s deep values, emotions, meanings, motives, and use cases, you will be able to tailor your offering to deliver on these critical elements.
 This is the crucial step to separating you from the competition in your customer’s mind!